Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/3-Setup-Application-CD.md

     }
     ```

+N/B: The configuration done in the CI/CD task allowed `tblx-github-role` assume the role of the kubernetes creator user.
+Just in case the normal authentication technique does not work in the server, use: `aws eks update-kubeconfig --name tblx-challenge-sre --region us-west-1 --role-arn arn:aws:iam::</your-account-id>:role/tblx-github-role` as suggested [here](https://aws.amazon.com/premiumsupport/knowledge-center/eks-api-server-unauthorized-error/)

 2. Add a the step to apply the manifest files to the kubernetes cluster:

 ```
       - name: Apply new deployment manifest
         run: |